Steftones/texts.expert-helper/README.md

 # texts.expert-helper
 An automation tool for copywriters receiving work via the site [texts.expert](https://texts.expert)

 This tool scans to see if you have any new tasks and then generates starting templates for each task, uploading them to your Google Drive folder.
+Why waste your time creating files and copying over information?
 Generate all the templates you need to get started on your tasks in seconds.

 ## Template features
 * A customisable "plan", based on words and phrases that you want to find in copywriting briefs.